recancelli/message-automation/README.md

 # message-automation
-Messages word by word autometion.
-Just for fun.
+A simple automation of messages, which send word by word of the rap in "Fergalicious" by Fergie, made in a tired quarantine (2020) to send to my friend just for fun.